MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/teams-meetings-with-blackboard-learn.md

 6. Select **Allow grade service access** and **Allow Membership Service Access**.

-Educators and students can now access the tool in their Blackboard courses (Both *Ultra* and *Classic*).
+Educators and students can now access the tool in their Blackboard courses in both *Blackboard Learn Ultra* and *Blackboard Learn Original Experience*.